kearn77/python-retrosheet-project/project_summary/code_reference.md

 ```
 Figure 1 - PEP8 formatted list comprehension.

-While my natural inclination is to write the above comprehension on a single
+While my natural inclination is to write the above comprehension on a single<br/>
-line, I have opted for the current form as a matter of consistency with PEP8.
+line, I have opted for the current form as a matter of consistency with PEP8.<br/>
 My apologies for any vertigo that may ensue.

-With the exception of multi-line expressions, whitespace has been omitted
+With the exception of multi-line expressions, whitespace has been omitted<br/>
 immediately insides parentheses and before commas.
-However, a single space
+However, a single space<br/>
 has been inserted after a comma that separates one value from another.
-For
+For<br/>
-example, when unpacking a tuple, the code favors the following convention:
+example, when unpacking a tuple, the code favors the following convention: <br/>
 x,y = 5, 10.
-Similarly, values passed into method parameters are separated by
+Similarly, values passed into method parameters are separated by<br/>
 a single space.

 ## Code Notes

-The program begins by importing a number of standard library modules, third
+The program begins by importing a number of standard library modules, third<br/>
 party modules, and local modules.
-Standard library modules are imported
+Standard library modules are imported<br/>
 first, third party modules second, local modules third.
-As a secondary
+As a secondary<br/>
 sorting convention, modules are ordered alphabetically ascending.

-retro_object imports  event_parser, project_directories, and
+retro_object imports  event_parser, project_directories, and<br/>
-project_variables.  event_parser uses regular expressions to determine the
+project_variables.  event_parser uses regular expressions to determine the<br/>
 bounds of the event files on record.
-This will determine default year start
+This will determine default year start<br/>
-and year end arguments for bevent, bgame, and box.  project_directories
+and year end arguments for bevent, bgame, and box.  project_directories<br/>
-provides file paths called throughout retro_object, while project_variables
+provides file paths called throughout retro_object, while project_variables<br/>
-contains a number of dictionaries that are used throughout retro_object to
+contains a number of dictionaries that are used throughout retro_object to<br/>
 determine relevant team information and default column input.

-There are several dictionaries located within project_variables that are not
+There are several dictionaries located within project_variables that are not<br/>
 imported by retro_object.
-The dictionary of player, manager, and umpire
+The dictionary of player, manager, and umpire<br/>
-biographical information - titled bioDict - is especially useful to end users.
+biographical information - titled bioDict - is especially useful to end users.<br/>
-Figure 2 demonstrates how these local modules can be imported by a scripts
+Figure 2 demonstrates how these local modules can be imported by a scripts<br/>
 running in a different directory.

 ```python